 r/purpleteamsec is a subreddit with 9k members.
-The most common kinds of discussions are solution requests and ideas, and the community frequently discusses windows, security, edr, c2, and malware.
+The most common kinds of discussions are news and solution requests, and the community frequently discusses edr, vulnerability, windows, reverseengineering, and threat hunting.

 At r/purpleteamsec, we believe that when Red and Blue teams unite, security becomes not just a goal but a shared journey.
 Join us today to connect, learn, and collaborate in the pursuit of a safer digital world.
 Your insights, experiences, and questions are all welcome here.
 Let's harness the power of Purple Teaming and protect what matters most!